 Scottish contingency plans for Gs are currently in their 4th edition and were last revised in March 2011.
-A review of the Gs plan commenced in September 2022.
-A significant amount of progress was made in 2023.
-This review is still in process.
-The review and update of the plan relates to structural and organisational changes within the Marine Directorate, legislation, scientific and diagnostic updates, stakeholder involvement, as well as agreements and MoUs in place.
+A review of the Gs plan was commenced in September 2022.
+This is ongoing and the review will allow an update of the plan in relation to Marine Scotland structural and organisational changes, legislation, scientific and diagnostic updates, stakeholder involvement, as well as agreements and MoUs in place.

-1. f) NEAC Parties and their relevant jurisdictions should endeavour to ensure that adequate resources are available for the implementation of measures to contain and eradicate G. salaris.
+1. h) NEAC Parties and their relevant jurisdictions should endeavour to ensure that adequate resources are available for the implementation of measures to contain and eradicate G. salaris.

-The Marine Directorate has an established Fish Health Inspectorate and diagnostic capacity which together forms the National Disease Control Centre (NDCC).
+Marine Scotland has an established Fish Health Inspectorate and diagnostic capacity which together forms the National Disease Control Centre (NDCC).
 Scottish Government policy colleagues provide the function of the Disease Strategy Group (DSG).
 Together the NDCC and the DSG provide the operational and strategic response to any outbreak or detection of Gs.
 Contingency procedures identify potential assistance from stakeholders particularly in terms of sampling and eradication.